 I sulked back for a late lunch then I decided to hike up Army Pass since I had been staring at it for a couple of days.
 It looked nasty from the lake, which of course is typical when there is a perfectly acceptable way through that just can’t be seen from far off.
 All the worrying turns out to be for nothing, as is usually the case in life.

 Although one hiker who caught me staring at the pass warned me “not to do it”, called it “really bad”, and said I would need good hiking boots (not my trail runners) and hiking poles (which I did have).
 I thought I would find out for myself.
-In the same conversation, this fellow said he would never go over Forester Pass again, which I find to be an excellent and well-constructed pass, and he thought he had been over Junction Pass when I asked, which isn’t exactly a forgettable pass seeing how a person has to make an effort to even find it, at some point traversing the infernal expanse of large talus to the South, and navigate the loose-as-hell pass itself.
-So, long story short, Old Army Pass was totally fine.
+In the same conversation, this fellow said he would never go over Forester Pass again, which I find to be an excellent and well-constructed pass, and when I asked if he had ever been over Junction Pass, he thought so, although it isn’t exactly a forgettable pass seeing how a person has to make an effort to even find it, at some point traversing the infernal expanse of large talus to the South, and navigate the loose-as-hell pass itself.
+So, long story short, his info sounded questionable and Old Army Pass was totally fine.
 There were one or two spots where rocks had slid, obscuring the trail, but scurrying across them was not much of a concern and didn’t involve much exposure.
 Soon enough, I was on top of the pass remembering the views from the last time I was up there when I took New Army Pass, which is not far away, atop the same ridge.

 The following day, I headed back up Old Army Pass to climb up Mt.
 Langley.
-The signs at the trailhead that mentioned cairns marking the way were not kidding – the trail crews constructed some serious cairns out there.
-The only larger one I can remember seeing was at the top of Harrison Pass and I believe the idea there was to make the point “yes, this is the pass, seriously, this death-chute is where you must now go…” These were much less foreboding, but even with the monument-sized cairns, I still managed to lose the “trail” with maybe 400 feet to go.
+The trail crews constructed some serious cairns out there.
+I recalled seeing signs about this back at Horseshoe Meadows – they weren’t kidding, these were like small monuments!
+The only larger cairn I can remember ever seeing was at the top of Harrison Pass and I believe the idea there was to make the point “yes, this is the pass, seriously, this death-chute is where you must now go…” These were much less foreboding, yet, even with trail markers built for giants, I still managed to lose the “trail” with maybe 400 feet to go.
 To be honest, I didn’t spend a lot of energy looking around for it.
 I followed some tracks in the sand until there was nothing but large talus all around me.
-Then, it was time to strap my poles on my pack and do some class III climbing for a few hundred feet, eventually finding something that resembled a trail.
+Then, it was time to strap my poles on my pack and do some class III climbing for a few hundred feet, which eventually led to something that resembled a trail.
 After that, getting up to the peak was a straightforward matter.

 The views approaching Langley and from the top were excellent.
 I took in the scenery in every direction and enjoyed the perfect weather while having a few bites of the food I brought along.
 There was about 1 liter of water left in my bottle to get back down with, which turned out to be fine.
 Before signing the summit register, I read a few pages as I like to do.
 I was the third party (a party of one, ha!) to summit that day.
 A group of young guys camped at the lake had also made the summit ahead of me in the morning.
 I laughed at their entry, but I recognize their right to express their feelings in language that makes sense to them 🙂